SergenKaraoglan/sergen-karaoglan-tutorials/src/routes/css-fundamentals/+page.md

 <AbsoluteLength />

 ### Relative
-With relative measurements, our measurement is well relative...
-What this means, is that the value is dependent on value of another element.
-Let's take a look at a concrete example below.
+With relative units, our value is well [relative](https://en.wiktionary.org/wiki/relative#English)...
+What this means, is that the value we receive is dependent on another value.
+Let's take a look at the following concrete example:
 What we have is an img element nested in a div.
-The height and width of the image is relative to its parent div or more specifically for this example, half the height and width using the style: ```height: 50%; width: 50%```. '%' being one of the many relative units of measurements.
+The height and width of the image is relative to its parent div or more specifically for this example, half the height and width using the style: ```height: 75%; width: 75%```. '%' being one of the many relative units of measurements.

-You can *only* control the height/width of the parent element but watch as the nested image automatically adjusts to remain at 50% of the parent div.
+You can *only* control the height/width of the parent element but watch as the nested image automatically adjusts to remain at 75% of the parent div.

 <RelativeLength />

 Some of the other relative units include units such as 'vw', 'vh' that output values relative to to the [viewport](https://en.wikipedia.org/wiki/Viewport) width and height respectively.
-Something you might do is set a div to 100vh so it always fills 100% of the height of the browser viewport.
+Something you might do is set a div to 100vh so it always fills 100% of the height of the browser viewport whether it is on a small mobile screen or a large monitor.

 ## Style your first webpage
 While this article covers the fundamentals of CSS, it is barely covering all the little things that can be done with CSS.
 I recommend taking a look at a [reference](https://www.w3schools.com/cssref/index.php) to see all the ways you can style a page for yourself.
-But as I mentioned in [my HTML article](/html-fundamentals), remembering everything is not a requirement and the purpose of this article is to give you enough grounding to get started styling your HTML documents.
-Your skill, knowledge and understanding of CSS will grow as you experiment and style more pages.
-Style your elements individually and coordinate them together to create a stylised webpage.
+But as I mentioned in my [HTML article](/html-fundamentals), remembering everything is not a requirement and the purpose of this article is to give you enough grounding to get started styling your HTML documents.
+Your skill, knowledge and understanding of CSS will grow as you experiment and style your elements and coordinate them to create a stylised webpage.

 <CSSMontage />